zebzhao/Angular-QueryBuilder/README.md

 |`onChange`|`(fieldValue: string, rule: Rule) => void`|Callback to handle changes to the field component|

 #### `queryEntity`

+Used to replace the query entity selection component.
+See example, or demo to see how it's done.

 |Context Name|Type|Description|
 |:--- |:--- |:--- |
 |`$implicit`|`Rule`|Current rule object which contains the field, value, and operator|